uvarc/rc-website/content/support.md

 ### New to High-Performance Computing?

-We have core training that is essential to getting up to speed working in the UVA HPC environment.
-We offer virtual orientation sessions to introduce you to the Afton & Rivanna HPC systems.
-Trainings are hosted Wednesdays.
-Registration is required.
+We offer orientation sessions to introduce you to the Afton & Rivanna HPC systems on Wednesdays (appointment required).

-The [training material](https://learning.rc.virginia.edu/tutorials/hpc-intro/) is hosted on our learning page where you can find a full YouTube video series and the workshop content of our core training.

 <div class="alert alert-success" role="alert">
 <!-- <div style="float:right;margin-top:-10px;"><a href="https://visitormap.virginia.edu/#/-78.50123/38.03199/17" target="_new"><img src="/images/navigation-40x40.png" alt="Map this location" /></a></div> -->